BumblebeeAS/ros2-docker/README.md

 Thereafter, the camera stream can be started within the container without errors.

 This fix seems to not persist between boots.
 If needed, repeat the process to fix the issue after boot.

+### 6. Permission issues with FLIR
+Unable to obtain any FLIR camera feed or use FLIR spinnaker interface.
+Need to make sure the udev rules are correct (can be checked by `lsusb` to check the vendor id etc.).
+We noticed there were permission issues even after the udev rule fix, a temporary fix was to run `chmod 777 /dev/bus -R` to connect to camera.

+### 7. OpenCv versions
+Clashes between ml dependencies and the dependencies for aruco-loco.
+Temporary fix was to pip uninstall all open cv dependencies and then install the specific opencv version (opencv-contrib-python 4.10.0.84)